All GLP-1 medications from licensed 503A pharmacies Browse Products

 Concerning plateau (6-plus weeks with additional symptoms): Weight regain, increased hunger, worsening side effects, or significant mood changes.
 Contact your provider.
 They may recommend dose changes, lab work, or referrals for additional support.

-What your provider can do: - Review your tracking data for patterns - Adjust your GLP-1 dose upward if appropriate - Evaluate your for optimization opportunities - Order lab work to check thyroid, metabolic, or hormonal factors - Refer you to a therapist or dietitian if needed - Reassure you based on clinical experience with similar cases
+What your provider can do: - Review your tracking data for patterns - Adjust your GLP-1 dose upward if appropriate - Evaluate your for improvement opportunities - Order lab work to check thyroid, metabolic, or hormonal factors - Refer you to a therapist or dietitian if needed - Reassure you based on clinical experience with similar cases

 Come to the appointment with your tracking data organized.
 Dates, weights, measurements, side effects, and any lifestyle changes you have made.
 This data makes the conversation faster and more productive.